Assam Govt Job 2025 : Assam Agricultural University Recruitment

-Applications are invited for recruitment of administrative govt job in Assam Agricultural University in 2025.
+Applications are invited for recruitment of academic govt job in Assam Agricultural University in 2025.

-Assam Agricultural University is inviting applications from eligible candidates for recruitment to the govt job of Vice Chancellor in 2025.
+Assam Agricultural University is inviting applications from eligible candidates for recruitment to the govt job of Project Assistant in the project entitled “Utilization of Hibiscus sabdariffa as Functional Fabrics: Effect of Physicochemical Properties on Infused Textiles” in 2025.
+The post is purely temporary and co-terminus with the project.
+The post is initially offered for 1 year, which may be extended up to 1 year depending upon the

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!